joshilp/UX-myExperience/README.md

 # myExperience UX Design

-This project conducts a **Nielsen's Heuristic Evaulation** on the overall usability of Simon Fraser University's myExerience, a web application that allows students to view and search for job, co-op, and event postings.
+This project conducts a **Nielsen's Heuristic Evaulation** on the overall usability of Simon Fraser University's myExperience, a web application that allows students to view and search for job, co-op, and event postings.
 After the evaluation, **Usability Tested Mockups** were created based on usability tests to determine a user interface that addresses the issues found in the evaluation.

-Due to the size of myExerience, the scope of the evaluation was limited to the following screens:
+Due to the size of myExperience, the scope of the evaluation was limited to the following screens:

 * Homepage – Dashboard Tab
 * Register for an Event Dialog Box – Co-Op Events Calendar